Bicycle General Info

 Bike Lockers at Caltrain

-- To rent a bike locker, you can fill out an application on the Bicycle Parking page or call 650.508.6350, or 408.321.7520 for stations south of the Tamien station.
-For bike lockers in the City of San Mateo, call 650.522.7336.
+- Interested in renting a bike locker?
+Check out the Bicycle Parking page for availability at your station and for an application.
 The Bicycle Parking page also provides information on other options available at stations.

 LiabilityCyclists are legally responsible for any damage to the train's equipment and/or for any injury to other passengers or train personnel as a result of the cyclist's negligence.